tairasoul/computercraft-sync/README.md

             ], // All the files this channel contains.
 Optional as long as directories is declared.
            "channelName": "testlib", // The channel the client has to connect to in order to sync these files.
            "directories": ["lib1/subdir"], // Folders that should be watched for this channel.
 Optional as long as files is declared.
-           "requiredChannels": ["testreq"] // The channels required for this channel to function.
+           "requiredChannels": ["testreq"], // The channels required for this channel to function.
 Circular dependencies are not handled and should be avoided.
-        }
+           "minify": true // Optional, if true this channel's contents will be minified (does not apply to required channels) }
     ]
 }